MichaelCurrin/dev-cheatsheets/cheatsheets/python/type-checks/data-structures/typed-dict.md

 ### Constructor

-Use it as a constructor.
+Use the type as a constructor.
 Similar to a class.

 ```python
 movie = Movie(name='Toy Story', year=1995)